Partial Payments

 Merge Tags

 Use these tags in any custom email subject or body.
 They are replaced with real values when the email sends.
-Always include the square brackets.
+Always include the square brackets exactly as shown.

 | Merge tag | What it inserts |